vil02/BFMachines/cpp/README.md

 # [BF](https://esolangs.org/wiki/Brainfuck) interpreter in C++

-`BFMachineLib` provides the basic functionality to execute brainf*ck code, namely:
+`BFMachineLib` provides the basic functionality to execute brainfuck code, namely:
 * the class template [`bfm::BFMachine`](BFMachineLib/BFMachine/BFMachine.hpp) having the overloaded method `execute`, which interprets given bf code.
 The `MemoryType` and `Input/OutputStreamTypes` are some of the template arguments.
 * [_memory models_](BFMachineLib/MemoryTypes), which are useful for brainf*ck.
 The basic examples are:
     * unbounded memory: